LearnersBlock/learners-block/backend/apps/controller/README.md

 When running the Controller outside of our Docker development environment, a .env file is utilised.
 The default settings should be fine for most cases, but a brief description of each setting is provided here:

 ```
-# Redundant in development environment but required to start
-DEFAULT_SSID="Learner's Block"

-# Redundant in development environment but required to start
-DEFAULT_HOSTNAME=lb

 # Set the Python environment to development/debug
 FLASK_ENV=development